larowlan/drupal-10-and-beyond/slides.md

 Note:
 - So the EOL for Drupal 8 co-incides with EOL of symfony 3
-- actually, symfony extended security support for Sf 3 after Alex Pott and I joined their security team to help with backporting
+- actually, symfony extended security support for Sf 3 just for us
 - CKEditor is driving the Drupal 9 release date
 - We want 10 out at least 6 months before EOL for CKEditor 4
 - For D10, difference between sf5 and 6 is an extra 2 years